-SESSION: ACTION REQUESTED: Public Non-Public Decision Discussion/Direction Information TO: Audit & Finance Committee DATE: April 10, 2025 PRESENTED BY: Brad MacIsaac, Vice-President, Administration SUBJECT: MCU Efficiency and Accountability Fund Final Report
+SESSION: ACTION REQUESTED: Public Non-Public Decision Discussion/Direction Information TO: Board of Governors DATE: April 17, 2025 PRESENTED BY: Carla Carmichael, Audit & Finance (A&F) Committee Chair FROM: Brad MacIsaac, Vice-President, Administration SUBJECT: MCU Efficiency and Accountability Fund Final Report

-The Audit & Finance Committee (A&F) is responsible for overseeing the financial affairs of the University with respect to all auditing.
+The Board of Governors is responsible for overseeing the financial affairs of the University with respect to all auditing.

 The Advisory practice of KPMG has been engaged by Ontario Tech to provide a review relating to efficiencies at the University.
 While the firm was hired by the University, the review is more like an external audit as the scope and format is mandated by the Ministry rather than the University.
 KPMG will provide ideas on how to improve operations and give unbiased opinions to stakeholders outside of management.
 A confidential report has been prepared and submitted to the Ministry on March 31, 2025.
-At the June A&F meeting, leadership will be proposing an implementation plan based on the report for approval.
+At the June A&F meeting, leadership proposed an implementation plan based on the report for approval.

-This meeting will provide the Committee with a general overview of the project and findings.
+This meeting will provide the Board with a general overview of the project and findings.
 Some questions for consideration and discussion are: